-- A. Product shall be applied at a rate as specified above.
+- A. Apply the product at the rate specified above.
 Do not dilute or alter the material - B. Preferred method of application is with low pressure (15 PSI) airless spray equipment or with a heavily-saturated brush or roller.
-Spray equipment should be equipped with solvent resistant gaskets and hoses. - C. When applying by brush or roller, care will be taken to ensure that sufficient material is being applied to thoroughly saturate the treatment surfaces maintaining the appropriate square foot coverage rate required. - 1) Product shall be applied to horizontal surfaces in a single saturating application. - 2) Sufficient material shall be applied so that treated surfaces remain wet for a few minutes before penetration into the surface. - 3) Surface residues, pools and puddles shall be broomed out thoroughly until they completely penetrate into the surface. - 4) Treated surfaces shall be protected from rain and other surface water for a period of not less than eight (8) hours after application. - Treated surfaces shall be protected from excessive foot and vehicular traffic for a period of not less than eight (8) hours after application.
+Spray equipment should be equipped with solvent resistant gaskets and hoses. - C. When applying by brush or roller, care will be taken to ensure that sufficient material is being applied to thoroughly saturate the treatment surfaces maintaining the appropriate square foot coverage rate required. - 1) Apply the product to horizontal surfaces in a single saturating application. - 2) Apply sufficient material so that treated surfaces remain wet for a few minutes before penetration into the surface. - 3) Surface residues, pools and puddles must be broomed out thoroughly until they completely penetrate into the surface. - 4) Protect treated surfaces from rain and other surface water for a period of not less than eight (8) hours after application. - 5) Protect treated surfaces from excessive foot and vehicular traffic for a period of not less than eight (8) hours after application.